 Regardless, large swaths of Lafayette Square are still intact, with an interesting mixture of mansions, townhouses and factories that encroached into the neighborhood when it started to decline in the early 20th Century.

 Update: A new house has been built to the left of the house above; the Domino Sugar sign is now no longer visible.

 As can be seen on the side of this townhouse, as the neighborhood declined and the wealthy moved to the Central West End, single family houses became boarding houses.
 You can actually see a bricked-up side entrance that probably led to the second floor of the house.
 The owner at one time apparently allowed Domino Sugar to advertise on the side of the then-boarding house.
 The house is typical Second Empire style, modeled off of French Architecture with its Mansard roof.

 Update: I went back and photographed the buildings above in March of 2020.

 Happily, after decades of residential redevelopment in the area, restaurants and bars have moved into the area, making it a true 24 hour neighborhood.
 Restaurants such as 1111 Mississippi and Sqwires have moved into old industrial buildings that have been renovated into modern spaces.

 Above is what I call dead space, an ill-informed attempt to create a “pocket” park–right across from a gigantic city park, no less.
-It sits empty, and one can imagine a homeless or indigent person setting up shop in the underused space.
 Worse, it sits on a corner, which is supposed to be the best places for businesses to thrive.
 I’m not certain, but I think they’re going to build a mixed use store/apartment building on the site.

 Unlike today in suburbia, where houses turn away from the street and line the front of houses with blank garage doors, people in the Nineteenth Century welcomed passersby with elegant details such as this fountain facing Benton Place.